zsytssk/rivercarro/README.md

 # riverctl map normal $mod <keys> send-layout-cmd rivercarro "width-ratio -0.1"
 # riverctl map normal $mod <keys> send-layout-cmd rivercarro "width-ratio +0.1"

-# Set and exec into the default layout generator, rivercarro.
+# Set the default layout generator to be rivercarro and start it.
 # River will send the process group of the init executable SIGTERM on exit.
 riverctl default-layout rivercarro
-exec rivercarro
+rivercarro -outer-gaps 0 -per-tag &
 ```

 ### Command line options